Towards Handling Uncertainty-at-Source in AI -- A Review and Next Steps for Interval Regression: Background and State of the Art

 \subsection{The Constrained Center and Range Method (2010)}

-Lima Neto and Carvalho~\cite{neto2010constrained} later refined the CRM model~\cite{neto2008centre} in 2010 to ensure mathematical coherence.
-This approach is known as the Constrained Center and Range Method (CCRM) where a positivity restriction is enforced on the coefficients which are estimated in respect to the relationship of the radii of regressand and regressor variables.
-In other words, the overall estimation process in the CCRM method remains the same as the CRM model (see \eqref{CRM_center} to \eqref{CRM_lower_upper} in Section~\ref{CRM_subsection}) with positive constraints on the range coefficients, $\beta_j^r$.
+Neto and Carvalho~\cite{neto2010constrained} later refined the CRM model~\cite{neto2008centre} (see Section~\ref{CRM_subsection}) in 2010 to ensure mathematical coherence.
+The resulting approach is known as the Constrained Center and Range Method (CCRM), where a positivity restriction is enforced on the coefficients which are estimated with respect to the relationship of the radii of regressand and regressor variables.
+In other words, the overall estimation process in the CCRM method remains the same as for the CRM model (see \eqref{CRM_center} to \eqref{CRM_lower_upper}) with positivity constraints on the range coefficients $\beta_j^r$.
 The CCRM model uses an iterative algorithm proposed by Lawson and Hanson in~\cite{lawson1974} to ensure $\beta_j^r\geq0$.
-For more details, please see~\cite{neto2010constrained}.
-Finally, it estimates the lower and upper bounds of the regressand using~\eqref{CRM_lower_upper}.
+For more detail, we refer the reader to~\cite{neto2010constrained}.
+Finally, the CCRM method estimates the bounds of the regressand using~\eqref{CRM_lower_upper}.

-The positivity restriction on the range coefficients in the CCRM model guarantees mathematical coherence of the estimated bounds~\cite{neto2010constrained}.
-However, it can lead to biased estimation outcomes, i.e., a poor fitness to actual intervals~\cite{neto2010constrained}.
-Hence, it is recommended by~\cite{neto2010constrained} to apply the CCRM model only when the CRM model fails to maintain mathematical coherence.
+Neto and Carvalho recommend to apply the CRM model in all cases, only adopting the CCRM method as a suitable strategy when the CRM method fails to maintain mathematical coherence, as the use of the CCRM model can lead to biased estimation outcomes~\cite{neto2010constrained}.
+In particular, the positivity restriction within the CCRM method forces any negative range coefficient to 0 (at the same time updating the remaining range coefficients), in turn leading to potentially biased estimation outcomes and poor model fitness~\cite{neto2010constrained}.